Highland Wool

 There are so many different breeds and crosses, and each of their fleece types have qualities to make them suitable for various purposes.
 The Woolist has a great guide to get you started.

-Shetlands spin up lovely soft yarn, Hebrideans make gorgeous felted fleece rugs, Cheviots have bouncy fleeces good for filling cushions, Scottish Blackface have hardwearing fleece for rugs and carpets.
+Shetlands spin up lovely soft yarn, Hebrideans make great outerwear or gorgeous felted fleece rugs, Cheviots have bouncy fleeces good for filling cushions, Scottish Blackface have hardwearing fleece for rugs and carpets.
 Whatever breed you keep, there is a use for their fleece - there's no such thing as 'waste' wool - even the worst fleeces can serve as mulch or compost!

 Sheep Care